 At least eight species are known to be breeding in Greater London (see Species Audit in the Annex).
 The two pipistrelles are by far the most common and still occur in all London Boroughs.
-Noctule and Daubenton's bats are regularly recorded and widespread.
+The noctule and Daubenton's bats are regularly recorded and widespread.

 Little is known about the current status of most species nationally, although the available evidence suggests an overall decline in populations.
-The pipistrelle (both species) is thought to have declined by an estimated 70% between 1978 and 1993 (Harris et.al.
-1995).
+Both the common and soprano pipistrelles are thought to have declined by an estimated 70% between 1978 and 1993 (Harris et.al., 1995).

-A recent repeat survey in London found that there has been a statistically significant decline in the bat population of Greater London since the mid-1980s, particularly for noctules, Leisler's bats and serotines (Jones, et al. 2000 in prep).
+A recent repeat survey in London found that there has been a statistically significant decline in the bat population of Greater London since the mid-1980s, particularly for the noctule, Leisler's bat and the serotine (Guest et al., 2000).
 Further information on the status of London's bats can be found in the Annex.